 Here is how it works: Students learn maths based on eight different learning modalities, including teacher-led instruction, small group work and online tutorials.
 At the end of each class, students complete a short online assessment.
 A system checks who needs to practise a little more, who has understood the materials and who is ready for new topics.

 Algorithms determine the best learning methods to help each individual student learn successfully.
 For each student, the computer schedules the ideal teaching methods for the next day.
-Only few studies have specifically investigate the effects of this approach.
+Only a few studies have specifically investigated the effects of this approach.
 However, recent evaluations focusing on learning growth show that School of One/Teach to One, students acquire maths skills about 23% faster than students in conventional maths classes.

 Universities in the digital age